-We started by decluttered the interface and organising the information into various tabs to ensure the navigation was simple and that each page had a clear purpose.
-Next, we prioritised communicating practical information and current exhibitions in addition to events and activities hosted by the museum.
+We started by decluttered the interface and organizing the information into various tabs to ensure the navigation was simple and that each page had a clear purpose.
+Next, we prioritized communicating practical information and current exhibitions in addition to events and activities hosted by the museum.
 So all of this information can now be found on the homepage of the museum’s website.
 But we opted to keep the museum’s webshop as a separate subsite to preserve the main site’s message of conveying useful information and encouraging individuals to visit.

 However, we didn’t simply want to communicate with a user, we wanted to entice them to visit the museum.
 So we incorporated video content to bring the museum to life and awaken a user’s curiosity.

 The Louisiana museum’s architecture is sleek, modern, and functional.
 So we channeled those same characteristics when creating a visual identity for the museum’s website.
 However, we did not want the website to become a piece of art, as the staff at the museum have a saying which goes “Don’t try to outdo Picasso”.
 So, instead, opted for a clean, timeless, and minimalistic look which enables content to stand out against the white background and stimulates the interest and curiosity of the viewer.

 However, the website should not look like a basic template either.
 So using a 24 grid system, we created a modern yet non-symmetrical layout to make the design more unique.
 The aim was to convey that despite being an art museum, the Louisiana is full of life.
 So we added interactive elements that activate when a user hovers over them in addition to using video clips to illustrate the museum experience.